raystriker/adventOfCode2023/README.md

-*Some* AoC 2023 Solutions by yours truly.
+*Some* quick and dirty AoC 2023 Solutions by yours truly.